AndyIbanez/andyibanez-com/content/posts/error-protocol-specializations-swift.md

 * `NSLocalizedRecoverySuggestionErrorKey` for `recoverySuggestion`
 * `NSHelpAnchorErrorKey` for `helpAnchor`

-So if you intended your errors to bridge to Objective-C, this is one especialization to consider.
+So if you intended your errors to bridge to Objective-C, this is one specialization to consider.

 ## RecoverableError